claucuellar/Find-TFBS/README.md

 python TFBS.py RelA.fasta GGGRNWYYCC
 ```

-<ins>Output</ins>

-After running this script, it will generate a tab-separated text file named `TFBS_found.txt` as an output file containing all the TFBSs found in each DNA sequence strand from the input file (fasta file).
+This script will generate a tab-separated text file named `TFBS_found.txt` as an output file containing all the TFBSs found in each DNA sequence strand from the input fasta file.

-### Analysing the TFBS found
+### Analysing the TFBSs found
 **3. Run the second script `TFBS_analysis.py`.**

+Run this script with the .txt output file from the previous script (`TFBS_found.txt`) as an argument/input file.

-This code has an optional argument to plot the results, the default being True
+This code has an optional argument to plot the results, the default being True.

 To run this code, use the following command:
 ```